Faculty

 Term Assistant Professor: Visual Art

-Kathy Slade works across mediums and has produced textile works, prints, sculpture, film, video, performance, music projects, and publications.
-Slade has upcoming solo exhibitions at Kunstverein Braunschweig in Germany (2020), The Contemporary Art Gallery in Vancouver (2022), and the Southern Alberta Art Gallery in Lethbridge (2022).
-Her recent solo exhibitions include: A Dream and a Drive (with Amber Frid-Jimenez), Monica Reyes Gallery, Vancouver, BC (2019); This is a Chord.
+Slade’s recent solo exhibitions include: As the sun disappears and the shadows descend from the mountaintop at the Contemporary Art Gallery, Vancouver, BC (2023); Wherever you go, Mónica Reyes Gallery, Vancouver, BC (2020); This is a Chord.
 This is Another., Surrey Art Gallery (2018); I WANT IT ALL I WANT IT NOW, Walter C. Koerner Library, Vancouver (2018); and Blue Monday, 4COSE, London, UK (2017).
-Slade’s work has been included in group exhibitions such as: It’s Never Too Late to Speculate; Fluc, Vienna, AU (2019); Uses of History, studio e, Seattle, WA (2019); The Ashtray Show West, Belmacz Gallery, London, UK (2018); and Beginning with the Seventies: GLUT, Morris and Helen Belkin Gallery Vancouver, BC (2018).
-Slade teaches in the School for the Contemporary Arts at Simon Fraser University and is a doctoral student at the European Graduate School.
+Her work has been included in two-person and group exhibitions such as: Alejo Duque and Kathy Slade: 6,000 feet beyond man and time, Mónica Reyes Gallery, Vancouver, BC (2023), One Love Leads to Another: Tammy Rae Carland and Kathy Slade, Temple Bar Gallery + Studios, Dublin, IE (2020); Nadia Belerique, Jeneen Frei Njootli, Kathy Slade, Kunstverein Braunschweig, DE (2020); It’s Never Too Late to Speculate, Fluc, Vienna, AU (2019); Uses of History, studio e, Seattle, WA (2019); The Ashtray Show West, Belmacz Gallery, London, UK (2018); and Beginning with the Seventies: GLUT, Morris and Helen Belkin Gallery Vancouver, BC (2018).

 Ryan Tacata